 Data lakes use the load-first, use-later idea, which means the data in the repository doesn’t have to be used immediately.
 It can be discarded as repurposed when business needs arise.

 Data lakes are usually made with low-cost hardware, so they are an excellent way to store terabytes or larger amounts of data.
-Data lakes also offer end-to-end services that make it easier and cheaper to run data pipelines, streaming analytics, and machine learning workloads on any cloud by reducing time, labor, and cost.
+Data lakes also offer end-to-end services that make running data pipelines, streaming analytics, and machine learning workloads easier and cheaper on any cloud by reducing time, labor, and cost.

 Removes data silos